Tyrod Taylor: 2015 season

 On March 12, 2015, Taylor signed a three-year, $3.35 million contract with the Buffalo Bills.

-On August 31, 2015, Taylor was named starting quarterback of the Bills for the 2015 season by head coach Rex Ryan, beating out former Bills first round pick EJ Manuel and veteran Matt Cassel after a preseason quarterback competition among the three candidates.
+On August 31, Taylor was named starting quarterback by new head coach Rex Ryan, beating out former Bills' first round pick EJ Manuel and veteran Matt Cassel in a preseason quarterback competition among the three.

-In Week 1, Taylor completed 14-of-19 passes for 195 yards and one touchdown while also rushing for 41 yards as the Bills beat the Indianapolis Colts by a score of 27–14.
-The next week against the New England Patriots Taylor threw 30 passes, completing 23 passes and throwing three touchdowns while throwing three interceptions in a 40–32 loss.
-Taylor also added 43 yards and a touchdown on the ground.
-Taylor had the best game of his career so far in a 41–14 win over the Miami Dolphins.
-He completed 21 of his 29 attempts with three touchdowns and no interceptions while adding 12 rushing yards.
+In Week 1, Taylor completed 14-of-19 passes for 195 yards and a touchdown, while also rushing for 41 yards, as the Bills beat the Colts by a score of 27–14.
+In the next game against the Patriots, Taylor completed 23-of-30 pass attempts, throwing three touchdowns as well as three interceptions during a 40–32 loss.
+Taylor also added 43 running yards and a rushing touchdown.

+In Week 3, Taylor had the best game of his career (to date) in a 41–14 win over the Miami Dolphins.
+He completed 21-of-29 pass attempts with three touchdowns and no interceptions, while adding 12 rushing yards.

-During a Week 5 come-from-behind victory over the Tennessee Titans, Taylor became only the fifth quarterback in NFL history to throw for at least 100 yards, run for at least 70 yards and catch a pass in a single game.
+In Week 5, in a come-from-behind victory over the Tennessee Titans, Taylor became the fifth quarterback in NFL history to throw for at least 100 yards, run for at least 70 yards and catch a pass in a single game.
 His jersey from the game was sent to the Pro Football Hall of Fame in Canton, Ohio.

-The following week it was reported that Taylor had suffered an MCL injury during the game, with the expectation that he would miss the Bills' Week 6 match-up against the undefeated Cincinnati Bengals, and then be re-evaluated the next week.
+After the game, it was reported that Taylor had suffered an MCL injury, with the expectation that he would miss the Bills' Week 6 game against the undefeated Cincinnati Bengals.
+In his absence, EJ Manuel was named starter and the Bills dropped the next two games.